HOW TO THINK ABOUT SHOES

 Strike Patterns

-In a study by Dr. Irene Davis and team, which in part aimed to understand the relationship between common running injuries and different strike patterns.
+This study by Dr. Irene Davis and team, in part aimed to understand the relationship between common running injuries and different strike patterns.

 They measured and compared the impact force of the different stride patterns.